An Odd Estimator for Shapley Values: Experiments

 \subsection{Ablation of Interaction Sparsity}

-Figure \ref{fig:intSparsity} illustrates the impact of $|\mathcal{T}_\odd|$ on the accuracy of Shapley value estimates.
+Including higher-order interactions yields a more expressive approximation of $f$, but this capacity comes at the expense of increased runtime and a larger sample budget.
+To evaluate this trade-off, we vary the regression variable factor across $\eta \in \{2, 5, 10, 50\}$, which controls the number of included odd interactions via $|\mathcal{T}_{\textnormal{odd}}| = \lceil m/\eta \rceil - d$. \Cref{fig:intSparsity} illustrates the empirical impact on Shapley value accuracy.
 We report the MSE Ratio, defined as the Shapley MSE of OddSHAP-$\eta$ normalized by the error of the interaction-free baseline, LeverageSHAP.
-Estimates across all value functions were computed under a fixed budget of 10,000 samples, and we defer additional experiments under 5,000 and 20,000 samples to Appendix \ref{appx_sec_further_results}, along with results for the Estate value function (omitted here due to outlier improvements).
+Estimates across all value functions were computed under a fixed budget of 10,000 samples, and we defer additional experiments under 5,000 and 20,000 samples to \cref{appx_sec_further_results}, along with results for the Estate value function (omitted here due to outlier improvements).

-Across all datasets, we initially observe a strong decrease in the MSE Ratio as the number of odd interactions increases, validating that incorporating influential interactions significantly improves estimation over the interaction-free baseline.
-Specifically, with 1,000 interactions ($\eta=10$), we observe at least a $6\times$ reduction in error for all value functions and up to a $62\times$ reduction for one value function (Cancer).
-However, incorporating too many interactions eventually induces overfitting, reversing these gains.
+Across all datasets, we initially observe a strong decrease in the MSE Ratio as the number of interactions increases, validating that incorporating influential interactions significantly improves estimation over the interaction-free baseline.
+Specifically, with $\eta = 10$ (corresponding to roughly 1,000 interactions), we observe at least a $6\times$ reduction in error for all value functions and up to a $62\times$ reduction for one value function (Cancer).
+However, incorporating too many interactions eventually induces overfitting, reversing gains.